Baxter, Victoria

-It is served by Baxter railway station on the Stony Point greater-metropolitan line.
+It is served by Baxter railway station on the Stony Point railway line.

 Originally named Baxter's Flat, Baxter was founded by pastoralist Benjamin Baxter, who lived in a property named Carrup Carrup - the Aboriginal name.
-The property still exists today on what is now the Frankston-Flinders Road, as does the original cottage he and his wife Martha lived in.
+The property still exists on what is now the Frankston-Flinders Road, as does the original cottage in which he and his wife Martha lived.
 Benjamin Baxter died in 1892 and his gravestone, found in the Frankston Cemetery, reads "Benjamin Baxter, late of h. m.
 50th regiment.
 Died at Currup Currup 15 May 1892, aged 87.
 Also Martha, beloved wife of above 31 January 1906 age 94 years".

-It was at Baxter's Flat that the railway to Mornington and Stony Point (built in the late 1880s) separated.
-The station was called Mornington Junction before being changed to Baxter, however its role as a junction ended in the 1980s with the closure of the Mornington line.
+It was at Baxter's Flat that the rail line to Mornington branched from the line to Stony Point.
+The station was called Mornington Junction before being changed to Baxter.
+Its role as a junction ended in 1981 with the closure of the Mornington line.